ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - [ ] **AutoEat (Automatically eats food in the inv)**
 - [ ] AimBot (Automatically aims at a player)
 - [ ] Breadcrumbs (particles of a sort trailing behind the player)
-- [ ] Inventory Manager – Organizes inventory automatically.
+- [ ] Inventory Manager – Organizes inventory automatically
 - [ ] X-Ray (possible)
-- [ ] Freecam (like PublicLurker client?)
+- [ ] Freecam (like PublicLurker client)
 - [ ] SkinChanger in game (good idea)
 - [ ] Reach fix (possible but its limited to 5-6 thanks to vector's goofy ahh anticheat)
 - [ ] **NoSlow – Prevents slowdown from using items or cobwebs**
 - [ ] Fullbright – Always max brightness. (funny)
-- [ ] CustomCape / Wings – Renders client-side cosmetics? (would be annoying with the current system to hook the game, but is still possible, because it's a render module)
+- [ ] CustomCape / Wings – Renders client-side cosmetics (it would be annoying with the current system to hook the game, but is still possible, because it's a render module)
-- [ ] TargetStrafe – Strafes around enemies in combat while attacking.
 - [ ] Small music player (ie. links to spotify) (like JoLean client)
-- [ ] Render miniblox's HUDS (ie. health bar to mc like hearts?!)
+- [ ] Render miniblox's HUDS (ie. health bar to mc like hearts)
-- [ ] ArmorHUD (to improve my targetHUD ) (using exhibition?!)
+- [ ] ArmorHUD (to improve my targetHUD ) (using exhibition)
 - [ ] **AutoSword (*should be easy to do*)**
-- [ ] CustomSky – Applies custom skybox textures.
+- [ ] CustomSky – Applies custom skybox textures
-- [ ] AutoInsult / ComplimentBot – Randomly sends messages after kills. (improvement to my AutoFunnyChat module?)
+- [ ] AutoInsult / ComplimentBot – Randomly sends messages after kills (improvement to my AutoFunnyChat module) (like any mc client for example: Rise 7.4)

 ## 🧩 Developer Notes